MachineLemonade/docs/docs/ee-installation-eks.md

 * [Helm](https://docs.helm.sh/using_helm/#installing-helm)
 * SMTP Credentials (Mailgun, Sendgrid) or any service will  work!
 * Permissions to create/modify resources on AWS
-* A wildcart SSL cert (we'll show you how to create a free 90 day cert in this guide)!
+* A wildcard SSL cert (we'll show you how to create a free 90 day cert in this guide)

 <!-- kubectx? -->